v1148656/11_DOM_25_11_2025/README.md

-Start working with DOM (Document Object Model)
+# Start working with DOM (Document Object Model)

+## Smoothly move the #box from the upper left corner to the lower right corner and back without stopping (shuttle run)